 Do you want to preserve your family’s history and the genealogy research that you have already done?
-Making a family history book can be fun as the
+Making a family history book can be fun as write down all that you have discovered about your ancestors.

 But what does it involve?